alha847/winwing_mcdu_schenlap/README.md

 ## Use MCDU
 1. start X-Plane
+2. enable incoming traffic in settings / network (at the very bottom of the page)
-2. load Toliss A319
+3. load Toliss A319
-3. start script as written above
+4. start script as written above
-4. enjoy flying (and report bugs :-)  )
+5. enjoy flying (and report bugs :-)  )

 ## developer documentation